-The Projects initiative, a Digital Science endeavour, provides a desktop app that allows you to comprehensively organise and manage data you produce as research projects progress.
-The rationale behind Projects is that scientific data needs to be properly managed and preserved if we want it to be perennial: there’s indeed a worrisome trend showcasing that every year, the amount of research data being generated increases by 30%, and yet a massive 80% of scientific data is lost within two decades.
+The Projects initiative is a Digital Science endeavour.
+Projects is a desktop app that allows you to comprehensively organise and manage data you produce as research projects progress.
+The rationale behind Projects is that scientific data needs to be properly managed and preserved if we want it to be perennial.
+There’s indeed a worrisome trend showcasing that every year, the amount of research data being generated increases by 30%, and yet a massive 80% of scientific data is lost within two decades.

 It’d be a mistake to consider that access to the research paper is enough.
-A publication is a summary, a scholarly advertisement of sorts, able in no way, alone, to substitute to raw data, protocol and experiment details, and – when applicable – software source code used to run the analysis.
-Yet, while we are an ever-increasing number of journals open up scientific publications, researchers and their respective institutions trail in involvement when it boils to sharing scientific data.
+A publication is a summary, a scholarly advertisement of sorts.
+The publication is able in no way, alone, to substitute to raw data, protocol and experiment details, and – when applicable – software source code used to run the analysis.
+And we see an ever-increasing number of journals open up scientific publications.
+Still, researchers and their respective institutions trail in involvement when it boils to sharing scientific data.
 Such laziness is not harmless: the infographic highlights that 80% (!) of datasets over 20 years old are not available.

 P.S.
 And in case you need additional incentives for data sharing, have a read.

 P.P.S.
-From what I’ve heard, people at Projects are interested to hear your views on data availability and how you manage your own data, so get in touch on Twitter @projects.
+From what I’ve heard, people at Projects would like to hear your views on data availability and how you manage your own data.
+So get in touch on Twitter @projects.

 This post is cross-posted on SciLogs.com The Aggregator.